 Talking whether the dysfunctional uterine bleeding is treatable or not there are various options for treating it.
 The frontline of treatment opted by the doctors is by oral medications.

-Prescribing the birth control pills and hormones as hormone therapy can give lighter periods and make the menstrual cycles regular.
-A combination containing synthetic estrogen and progesterone are used in the drugs.
+Prescribing birth control pills and hormones as hormone therapy can give lighter periods and make the menstrual cycles regular.
+A combination containing synthetic estrogen and progesterone is used in the drugs.

 If the pattern of bleeding is uncertain.
 That is if it is heavier and unpredictable and lower at some times, lower dose estrogens aren’t prescribed.
 Estrogen is given intravenously until the bleeding comes to control.
 It is followed up by a course of oral progestin to balance the hormones.

 In certain cases of dysfunctional uterine bleeding, with long and heavy bleeding some may develop thickened uterine lining.
 That can be treated with a procedure called dilation or curettage.
-Called as D and C, it is performed as an outpatient surgical procedure.
-The thickened and built up layers of the uterus are scraped off during this process.
-To treat the uterine walls those are abnormal, an additional biopsy is taken.
+Called D and C, it is performed as an outpatient surgical procedure.
+The thickened and built-up layers of the uterus are scraped off during this process.
+To treat the uterine walls that are abnormal, an additional biopsy is taken.

 Depending on the results of the biopsy, if the cells are cancerous in the biopsy.
-Hysterectomy also to say a complete removal of the uterus is done.
+Hysterectomy also says a complete removal of the uterus is done.

 Other treatment options include gonadotropin-releasing hormone agonists.
 They obstruct certain hormones in the body.
 Fibroids are treated by these agonists.